djenkivanov/djenkgpt/README.md

 - DjenkGPT has short- and long-term memory.
     - **short-term**: Previous 5 user-assistant chat messages are stored raw for clarity.
-    - **long-term**: When total messages in short-term memory exceed 8, generate/update a (existing) summary of the earliest 3 messages and remove them from short-term memory.
+    - **long-term**: When total messages in short-term memory exceed 8, generate/update a (existing) summary of the oldest 3 messages and remove them from short-term memory.

 ## Features in depth